mpflynnx/stm32-development/docs/libopencm3.md

 - [github.com | libopencm3-template](https://github.com/libopencm3/libopencm3-template)

 Using the libopencm3 template for a new project.
-First create a new folder for the project then clone the template in that folder.
+Clone the template into a new-project-name folder.
 ```bash
 git clone --recurse-submodules https://github.com/libopencm3/libopencm3-template.git new-project-name
 cd new-project-name